ScilifelabDataCentre/scilifelab-ai-agent-mcp-workshop-2026-06-09/README.md

 ---

-### Step 2: Save Your API Key (on the day of the workshop)
+### Step 2: Step 2: Ensure your API key is ready (on the day of the workshop)

-On the morning of the workshop, you will receive an **OpenAI API key by email**.
-You will need this key for both sessions.
+You will be registered as a user in our SciLifeLab OpenLLM pilot program.
+Please make sure you have access to the API key.
+You will **receive instructions by email** on how to obtain it before the workshop.

 > 🔑 **Do not share this key with others or commit it to any public repository.**